Frequently Asked Questions

 Do you still have a B-Stock program?

-The B-Stock program has been decommissioned at the present time.
-Our chassis have now been arriving in consistently good condition.
 While our products are hand-assembled, and therefore have slight minor variations, everything we ship is knowingly ‘A’ quality based on our assessment.
 (In the past, a small number of outer chassis had cosmetic blemishes primarily received during transport to our facilities).

 I’ve seen pictures of older models which have non-silk-screened surfaces.
 Tell me more about history?